 - Increased thermogenesis : Protein increases the thermal effect in our body, which also influences satiety and energy expenditure.

 - Protein is used for everything but it is especially critical for maintaining a healthy muscle mass which is increasingly difficult to maintain as we age as we lose 1% of our muscle every year we age past 40.

 - Maintaining our muscle mass is a key indicator of health and longevity.
 Lack of it makes us fragile!!

 Protein and muscle synthesis

-Muscle is the organ of longevity and we need feed our muscles.
-We need to feed them protein!
+Muscle is the organ of longevity and we need to feed our muscles.
+We need to feed them with protein!
 For a muscle to be stimulated it needs branched-chain amino acids (BCaas).
-These are a group of three essential amino acids: leucine, isoleucine and valine can’t be produced by your body and must be obtained from food.
+These are a group of three essential amino acids: leucine, isoleucine and valine that can’t be produced by our body and must be obtained from food.

 As we age it gets more difficult to trigger muscle synthesis.
 This is called Anabolic resistance.
 This means our body becomes less sensitive to stimulate muscle synthesis from the needed BCaas.

 Protein need per meal